-Plus, don’t forget, those 7,000 US channels include five different versions of most channels, with SD, HD, FHD, and many other options for the same channel.
+Plus, don’t forget, that those 7,000 US channels include five different versions of most channels, with SD, HD, FHD, and many other options for the same channel.

-This is still probably worth the investment, as for a basic live TV subscription from one of the mainstream carriers, which will offer a much more limited range of channels, will generally cost an absolute minimum of $20 a month, and more like $50 a month if you are interested in premium sports or special channels like HBO.
+This is still probably worth the investment, as a basic live TV subscription from one of the mainstream carriers, which will offer a much more limited range of channels, will generally cost an absolute minimum of $20 a month, and more like $50 a month if you are interested in premium sports or special channels like HBO.

 But, unlike these other services, you don’t know what you are getting, you don’t have any control over what you are getting, and you can’t guarantee the quality of the stream.

 So, Tanggula IPTV represents very good value for money in terms of live TV streaming, but it is not exactly the answer to all your streaming needs that it markets itself to be.